pcardotatgit/automation_lab_web_app_LIGHT/README.md

 ## Step 1.
 Create a working directory

 Create a working directory into your laptop.
 Open a terminal CMD window into it.
-Name It XDR_BOT for example.
+Name It **Automation_Lab** for example.

 ## Step 2.
 Copy the code into your laptop